 Step two: Download the custom rom, and the Google apps.

 The guide by subpsyke suggests you can do it all from the ROM Manager application.
 Forget about it, it's slow and gives errors when downloading the Google Apps.
-The easiest way is to go HERE and just download it.
+The easiest way is to go *** READ COMMENTS (I had to remove links and I forgot to tell you, my fault, sorry) *** and just download it.
 At the time of this writing the custom mod is in alpha 3 and the google apps is called 20120215-small.

 When you have both ZIPs, put them in the SD card of your phone, and continue to step 3.